josephfusco/select64/README.md

 </svg>
 ```

 That's it!
-Jekyll will add automatically add it to the collection.
+Jekyll will automatically add it to the collection.

 ### Development

 Any help whatsoever would be greatly appreciated!
 Feel free to submit a pull request or [open an issue](https://github.com/josephfusco/select64/issues/new) for any other feedback.

+### Overiew On How It Works

+By utilizing Jekyll collections, we can loop through all of the svg icons from the `_icons/` directory.
+The user manipulates the svg width, height, and fill with jQuery.
+We are using [canvg](https://github.com/gabelerner/canvg) to render the svg on Canvas, and then get the base64 encoded png from there.

+## License

+MIT